rmotani/hupehsuchus/README.md

 # hupehsuchus

-This folder contains the data and R scripts used in a study that re-tested the paper by Fang et al. (2023) as cited below.
+This folder contains the data and R scripts used in a study that re-tested the paper by Fang et al. (2023).
 The published data from the original study can reproduce the published plots but contains a large amount of unauthetic data points that do not fit the morphology of respective species and mislead PCA to give the results that support the point made by Fang et al. (2023).

 Fang et al., (2023)
 https://doi.org/10.1186/s12862-023-02143-9